Bystanders at Work®:

 Complementary and Cohesive Prevention Across Your Institution

 Creating a campus culture of respect, safety, and accountability requires more than a single training or one-size-fits-all solution.
-It demands a thoughtful, strategic approach—one that engages every member of your campus community, from first-year students to tenured faculty and staff.
+It demands a thoughtful, strategic approach—one that engages every member of your campus community, from first-year students to staff and tenured faculty.

 That’s why Soteria Solutions offers two distinct but intentionally aligned bystander intervention programs: